Lifespan of maintenance

 HVAC

-The answer to 'lifespan of maintenance' is that properly maintaining your HVAC system can significantly extend its lifespan.
-With regular professional tune-ups and DIY cleaning, most HVAC systems can last 15-20 years or more.
-Neglecting maintenance, however, can reduce the lifespan to as little as 5-10 years.
+The answer to 'lifespan of maintenance' is that regular HVAC maintenance can significantly extend the lifespan of your heating and cooling system.
+With proper care and maintenance, most HVAC systems can last 15-20 years or more.
+However, without regular maintenance, the lifespan can be significantly reduced, often to just 10-12 years.

 Sources